Coppet: Economy

 In 2000, there were 427 workers who commuted into the municipality and 919 workers who commuted away.
 The municipality is a net exporter of workers, with about 2.2 workers leaving the municipality for every one entering.
 About 15.0% of the workforce coming into Coppet are coming from outside Switzerland, while 0.2% of the locals commute out of Switzerland for work.
 Of the working population, 14.4% used public transportation to get to work, and 70.2% used a private car.

 Religion

 From the 2000 census, 880 or 37.3% were Roman Catholic, while 703 or 29.8% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 25 members of an Orthodox church (or about 1.06% of the population), and there were 90 individuals (or about 3.81% of the population) who belonged to another Christian church.
-There were 18 individuals (or about 0.76% of the population) who were Jewish, and 52 (or about 2.20% of the population) who were Islamic.
+There were 18 individuals (or about 0.76% of the population) who were Jewish, and 52 (or about 2.20% of the population) who were Muslim.
 There were 12 individuals who were Buddhist, 2 individuals who were Hindu and 2 individuals who belonged to another church.
 421 (or about 17.84% of the population) belonged to no church, are agnostic or atheist, and 190 individuals (or about 8.05% of the population) did not answer the question.